Vilnius at a glance

 - Important information

-Population 543,060 Languages Russian & Polish Currency Euro Visa Information No visa required for EU citizens
+Population 543,060 Languages Lithuanian Currency Euro Visa Information No visa required for UK citizens

 - Average temperatures